end2endzone/SoftTimers/README.md

 [![Build statistics](https://buildstats.info/appveyor/chart/end2endzone/SoftTimers)](https://ci.appveyor.com/project/end2endzone/SoftTimers/branch/master)

 # SoftTimers

 The SoftTimers arduino library is a collection of software timers.
 It allows one to properly time multiple events and know when each "timer" expires meaning that an action is required.
+SoftTimers can also be used to compute the elapsed time since an event occured.
+The library aims at greatly simplifying multitask complexity.

 Library features:
 *  Provides the non-blocking equivalent to blocking `delay()` function.